Capital One 360 Performance Savings review

 How can I open a Capital One 360 Performance Savings account?

-Opening an account is as simple as filling out an online form, and Capital One claims the process takes five minutes.
+Opening an account is as simple as filling out an online form, and Capital One claims that the process takes five minutes.
+Follow these steps:

 - Go to the provider’s site and follow the steps to apply.

-- From Capital One’s website, hover over the Checking & Savings tab and select 360 Performance Savings.
+- Hover over the Checking & Savings tab on Capital One’s website and select 360 Performance Savings, then Open Account.

-- Review the application process and click Continue.
+- Review the application process and select Continue.